Behavior-UI/behavior-ui/sandbox/about/getting_started.md

 ### Invoke

-The other super-handy component is the `Invoke` component (available as both a [Behavior filter](<%= sandbox_dir_file_path('JavaScript', 'Thanx_Behaviors', 'Behavior.Invoke') %>) and a [Delegator](<%= sandbox_dir_file_path('JavaScript', 'Thanx_Delegator', 'Delegator.Invoke') %>) trigger).
+The other super-handy component is the `Invoke` component (available as both a [Behavior filter](<%= sandbox_dir_file_path('JavaScript', 'General Use Behaviors', 'Behavior.Invoke') %>) and a [Delegator](<%= sandbox_dir_file_path('JavaScript', 'Delegators', 'Delegator.Invoke') %>) trigger).
 These allow you to invoke an element method upon any target element or elements.
 This includes [all the methods supplied by MooTools](http://mootools.net/docs/core/Element/Element) and beyond.
 This single component will probably save you having to write many a custom handler if you think about what you're building carefully.

 ## Writing Your Own Behaviors And Delegators

+When is the right time to author your own Behavior filters and Delegator triggers?
+The short answer is when there isn't something there already that will accomplish the task, or, when you wish to simplify the pattern you're using.
+Because of generic things like `Behavior.Invoke` as well as complex stuff like the switches and conditionals possible with `Delegator`, it's possible to do quite a lot using just them.
+But while it may be possible, it may make your HTML cumbersome to manage with large JSON configurations inline.
+When you reach a complex problem like this, or you encounter a pattern that you really can't express with the filters and triggers included here, it's best to just go write a new one.

 The basic concept of authoring a Behavior is to replace what you'd put in a `DomReady` statement.
 Instead of this: